Can You See South America In 3 Months?

 Week 10 - The Salkantay Trek

-The Salkantay Trek is consistently voted among the world’s best treks and it’s a fun and challenging way to reach Machu Picchu as well.
+The Salkantay Trek is consistently voted among the world’s best treks.
+It’s also a fun, efficient and challenging way to reach Machu Picchu.

 The 5-day trek will take you to some of the most scenic places in Peru such as Laguna Humantay and the Salkantay Pass, and then on the final day, you will climb the steps to the famous Incan citadel for sunset.

-This will be one of the best memories from your trip to South America.
-We guarantee it.
+This will be one of the best memories from your 3-month trip to South America and can’t be missed!

 Week 11 - Copacabana & La Paz